PetroIvaniuk/llms-tools/README.md

 - [Tracking Everything Everywhere All at Once](https://omnimotion.github.io/) - a new test-time optimization method for estimating dense and long-range motion from a video sequence
 - [Track-Anything](https://github.com/gaomingqi/Track-Anything) - a flexible and interactive tool for video object tracking and segmentation.
 It is developed upon Segment Anything, can specify anything to track and segment via user clicks only
 - [EdgeSAM](https://mmlab-ntu.github.io/project/edgesam/) - an accelerated variant of the SAM, optimized for efficient execution on edge devices with minimal compromise in performance
-- [EfficientSAM](https://yformer.github.io/efficient-sam/) - light-weight SAM models that exhibit decent performance with largely reduced complexity, by Meta AI
+- [EfficientSAM](https://yformer.github.io/efficient-sam/) - light-weight SAM models that exhibit decent performance with largely reduced complexity, by MetaAI
 - [SAM](https://segment-anything.com/), [Blog: Introducing SAM](https://ai.facebook.com/blog/segment-anything-foundation-model-image-segmentation/), [Code](https://github.com/facebookresearch/segment-anything) - Segment Anything Model is a new AI model that can "cut out" any object, in any image, with a single click.
-SAM is a promptable segmentation system with zero-shot generalization to unfamiliar objects and images, without the need for additional training, by Meta AI
+SAM is a promptable segmentation system with zero-shot generalization to unfamiliar objects and images, without the need for additional training, by MetaAI
 - [DINOv2](https://ai.facebook.com/blog/dino-v2-computer-vision-self-supervised-learning/) - a new method for training high-performance CV models, state-of-the-art CV models with self-supervised learning
 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - a neural network that predicts an implicit density field from a single image